waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Masa (14, 6):** Friendship and hope (700 years ago).
 - **Gaku (11, 11):** Legend of Ho-Oh reviving Suicune, Entei, Raikou.
 - **Koji (5, 9):** Souls of Pokemon and humans commune; testing humans.
+## Wise Trio Battle Sequence
+1. Enter Gatehouse (Map 4_1) via (18, 11) in Ecruteak City.
+2. Talk to the Sage on the far left in the Gatehouse to ensure the Trio spawns in Map 4_2.
+3. Enter the Wise Trio Room (Map 4_2) via the ladder/warp at (7, 4) in the Gatehouse.
+4. Defeat Sages Gaku, Masa, and Koji in consecutive battles.
+5. Proceed to Tin Tower 1F (Map 3_4) to encounter Suicune.